(Download this fact sheet as a PDF in English, Spanish or French)

 Tell Congress to support the Prevention and Public Health Fund!
 To date, the fund has directed billions of dollars toward effective and proven efforts such as childhood obesity prevention and tobacco cessation.
 The fund is used to support community and clinical prevention efforts, strengthen state and local health departments and the public health workforce, and support critical science and research.
 These are the kinds of investments that are crucial to both reducing health care spending and improving people's health in the long term.

 Advocate for funding public health agencies.
-We need more Americans to speak out in support of higher budgets for key public health agencies like the Centers for Disease Control and Prevention, which is a major source of funding for state and local public health, and the Health Resources and Services Administration, which strengthens the health workforce and ensures the delivery of high-quality health services.
+We need more Americans to speak out in support of higher budgets for key public health agencies like the Centers for Disease Control and Prevention, which is a major source of funding for state and local public health, and the Health Resources and Services Administration, which strengthens the health workforce and ensures the delivery of quality health services.

 Tell Congress to support the Affordable Care Act!
 Continued implementation of the ACA is critical to achieving the full potential of the law and shifting to a health system that focuses on keeping people healthy.
-Ensuring access to affordable health insurance — and thus, access to timely medical care — is key toward creating the healthiest nation.
+Ensuring access to affordable health insurance — and thus, access to timely medical care — is key to creating the healthiest nation.
 It also allows public health workers to shift from providing safety net services to creating the conditions that prevent disease, injury and premature death in the first place.

 1 The Commonwealth Fund